 For clients/participants there are 2 means by which aspects of their personal data will be shared with third parties:

 - Clinical Supervision: Regular meetings between the MANN uP Representative and a clinical supervisor in line with BACP requirements to monitor the quality of programme delivery.
 Clients/participants are presented as ‘cases’, and not personally identified.

-- MANN uP Accounting: Record clients/participants details relative to payments received and copies of bank and PayPal statements showing client/participant payments and invoices/receipts.
+- MANN uP Accounting: Records of clients/participants details relative to payments received, and copies of bank and PayPal statements showing client/participant payments and invoices/receipts.
 These will be accessible to MANN uP’s bookkeeper to prepare annual returns and may be made accessible to HMRC for audit purposes.

 For clients/participants there are 6 means by which aspects of their personal data may be shared with third parties:

 - Referral Request (Outbound): A written request to a third-party agency/organisation by MANN uP requested by a client/participant (with their consent) to support that individual to be referred into another service.

-- Emergency Referral: Sharing client/participant details (potentially including some special category information) with Next of Kin and/or a GP and/or emergency services in a situation where there is risk of life-threatening harm to the client/participant or another.
+- Emergency Referral: Sharing client/participant details (potentially including some special category information) with Next of Kin and/or GP and/or emergency services in a situation where there is risk of life-threatening harm to the client/participant or another, including an emergency first-aid situation.

 - Clinical Will: If due to illness/death MANN uP services cannot continue, only current client/participant identification/contact information is passed to a trusted individual so they can inform clients/participants about service termination.